polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction.md

 - Learn more about how transactions are encoded
 - Learn how to configure transaction fees for your chain
 - Learn about how block execution works
+- Submit offline transactions using `tx-wrapper`
+- Submit transactions using `sidecar`